 In general, if you’re drinking so much that your urine looks like water, you probably are drinking more than you need.

-Lighter shades of yellow indicate that you are well-hydrated, but as the color darkens, it could be a sign that you need to refuel with fluids.
+Lighter shades of yellow indicate that you are well-hydrated.
+But if the color darkens, it could be a sign that you need to refuel with fluids.

-3. Brown ale: If you’re noticing shades of brown in your urine, it could simply be a sign that you are dehydrated.
+If you notice shades of brown in your urine, it could simply be a sign that you are dehydrated.
 However, it could also be indicative of a problem in the liver.

-Diseases like porphyria (an inherited enzyme condition) can result in a person having blue or green urine,
+Diseases like porphyria (an inherited enzyme condition) can result in a person having blue or green urine.